csiqueirasilva/basic-ai-api/README.md

 - ollama creates and uses models that are defined within modelfiles in ```ollama/modelfiles```
 - if your model uses embeddings, you need to define a directory with the PDF files in ```flask/data/<modelname>```, matching the exact modelname of the modelfile in ollama directory. *text files we're not tested for generating embeddings, its possible that further modifications need to be done in code*

+# takeaway

+the local model and the local embeddings themselves arent quite there yet, but using openai (at costs) seems reasonable.
+This template will be good when new models are released, so it will be easy to try them out.